In collaboration with

 Toolbox

-Thanks to the expertise of our trainers, partners and collaborators, a wide range of educational content is available to accompany you on your journey as a cultural entrepreneur.
+Thanks to the expertise of our trainers, partners and collaborators, we offer a wide range of educational content to support you on your journey as a cultural entrepreneur.

-It can be accessed at any time via our online learning platform.
+They can be accessed at any time via our e-learning platform.

 Any questions?